Skip to main content

 School Crashers is our school makeover program that unites communities, media partners, donors and volunteers to complete improvement projects for deserving schools.

-Every year, School Crashers accepts nominations and chooses schools in the early spring to undergo summer transformations.
+School Crashers accepts nominations in January and chooses schools in the early spring to undergo summer transformations.
 To learn more, please review the Official Rules.

 Atlanta Area School for the Deaf